clout86/the-read-team/README.md

 ```

 # some general warnings and infos
-there is also an optional sql-dep that is yanked, that function needs updating anyhow.

 if you're not running it on the test net... well somethings are "hard coded" via variables to the docker test-net right now.